Canal Street station (IND Eighth Avenue Line): Station layout

+The walls of the station contain cobalt blue tile bands with darker blue borders.
+Since Canal Street is an express station, it has a wider tile band than local stations.
+The tile colors are intended to help riders identify their station more easily, part of a color-coded tile system for the entire Independent Subway System.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan; on the Eighth Avenue Line, the tiles change color at the next express station to the north.
+As such, the blue tiles used at the Canal Street station were also used on Spring Street, the local station to the north; the next express station, West Fourth Street, used a different tile color.

+The station contains the headquarters of the New York City Police Department (NYPD)'s Transit District 2.

 Track layout

 South of this station, the tracks split into two levels and cross at a flying junction.
 These were intended to allow for the construction of a future junction with a proposed line under Worth Street as part of the IND Second System.
 The proposed route would have run under Worth Street and East Broadway, and crossed the East River to Brooklyn.
 The bellmouths for this proposed route are visible from the E train headed towards and coming from the World Trade Center station.
 On the tunnel wall where the turnout is, there is an arrow painted with the words reading: "Worth St." written next to it.

 Exits

 The station contains six open exits.
 Only one exit is located at the station's namesake – Canal Street – at the northeast corner of Sixth Avenue and Canal Street.
 The other exit leading from the northern section of the station leads to the south side of Laight Street, between Sixth Avenue and St. Johns Lane.
-At the center of the station there are exits to the northwest and northeast corners of Sixth Avenue and West Broadway.
-At the southern end of the station there are two exits.
+At the center of the station, there are exits to the northwest and northeast corners of Sixth Avenue and West Broadway at Lispenard Street.
+At the southern end of the station, there are two exits.
 One exit leads to the northeast corner of Walker Street and Sixth Avenue, while the other leads to the AT&T Building.

 The station also has three closed exits.
 One exit, located at the southern end of the station, led to the southeast corner of Walker Street and West Broadway.
-The other two are located in a passageway that extends further north than the current northernmost open exit; one led to the southeast corner of Grand Street and Sixth Avenue.
+The other two are located in a passageway that extends further north than the current northernmost open exit; one led to the southeast corner of Grand Street and Sixth Avenue; the other led to Grand Street and Sullivan Street on the west side of Juan Pablo Duarte Square.
 The passageway currently houses employee facilities.